mlawso33-code/mlawso33-code/README.md

 ![Marc Lawson](https://user-images.githubusercontent.com/78750607/153007898-e1eda780-04e2-4165-bb93-05cf5277bf23.gif)

-Veteran of six years in the United States Air Force aiming to continue practice in software programming.
-I enjoy the team chemistry and creativity required with programming.
-Something I take pride in, is my ability to be flexible in learning new things and remain optimistic towards possibilities.
-A final note, I have an extremely ambitious and teachable attitude towards completing all required projects (either self or work-related).
+United States Air Force veteran of six years who enjoys creativity and team chemistry to allow optimistic application builds.
+I take pride in my ability to be flexible in learning new things and remain observant towards possibilities.
+A final note, I have an extremely ambitious and teachable attitude towards completing all required projects, either personal or work-related.